junxit/us-congress-bills-113/metadata.md

 - 2014-07-22 — Mr. Hudson moved to suspend the rules and pass the bill, as amended.
 - 2014-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6607)
 - 2014-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6607)
+- 2014-07-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.